🎂 Age & Date Guide

 Age as on a Cutoff Date — Government Exam Rules

-This is the most important concept for anyone filling out a government application in India.
-Your age for the purpose of the form is not your age today — it is your age on the specific cutoff date mentioned in the official notification.
+Your age for the purpose of a government application is not your age today — it is your age on the specific cutoff date mentioned in the official notification.

 Common cutoff date conventions